 Cash and cash equivalents in the statement of financial position include cash at bank, short-term deposits and cash in hand along with other high liquidity investments that are subject to an insignificant risk of changes in value and have an original maturity of three months or less.
 Bank overdrafts are included in the short-term bank loans in the statement of financial position.

-For cash flow statement purposes, cash and cash equivalents include cash and cash equivalents as defined above, without the netting of outstanding bank overdrafts.
+For cash flow statement purposes, cash and cash equivalents include what is defined above, without the netting of outstanding bank overdrafts.